The information on the tabs below will guide you through the technology resources available to you at McCombs and help you use them.

 The MOD Lab (CBA 5.304 and 5.325):

-Fall 2015 hours for the MOD Lab are 8am-5pm weekdays (class reservation availability only) and from 5pm until 9pm weekdays for general McCombs student usage.
+Fall 2016 hours for the MOD Lab are 8am-5pm weekdays for class reservation availability only and from 5pm until 9pm weekdays for general McCombs student usage.
+No evening hours during the Summer.
 Hours are subject to change according to class schedules and other variables.
 Do not depend on this lab being open at any given time.
-Extended hours will be available during midterms and finals.
 Food and drink are strictly prohibited in the MOD Lab.

 MBA Study Rooms